tinymce/tinymce-cloud-wordpress/install-instructions/installation-steps.md

 * Modify the settings for the `wp-content` folder (and its child folders) so that the user that runs the `imageHandler.php` script has write access to this folder.

 ***If you need assistance with fixing file permissions please open a support case at: http://support.ephox.com***

-## Obtaining Support
-If you have issues with the installation or use of this plugin please visit our support site at: http://support.ephox.com

-Please note that this site requires you to register prior to opening tickets so if you are a new Ephox customer start by signing up here:  https://support.ephox.com/registration